 We evaluated the Healthy Schools London programme to see if it contributed to improved health, well-being, and educational achievement among school children in London.
 We communicated our findings back to the Greater London Authority regularly to facilitate ongoing development of the programme.

 Many of the recommendations from the evaluation have already been taken up by the Greater London Authority, and others are being discussed.
 Findings are also being shared with the Public Health England child health team.
 A similar evaluation in the Netherlands is now being informed by our results.

-Principal investigator: Dr Harry Rutter, London School of Hygiene & Tropical Medicine
+Principal investigator: Dr Harry Rutter – now Professor in Global Public Health, University of Bath (formerly London School of Hygiene & Tropical Medicine

 Partners and collaborators involved: London School of Hygiene & Tropical Medicine, Greater London Authority, Institute of Education (UCL)